 Times and Days of Services

 The church will make every attempt to accommodate the needs of the family regarding the time and day of the service.
 However, many church activities are planned months in advance and cannot be changed.
 Weekdays are typically most convenient to the church for funeral or memorial services, as are occasional weekday evenings.
 Saturdays are often available.
-Sundays are ordinarily not available, due to five services of worship held each Sunday at the church.
+Sundays are ordinarily not available, due to the various services of worship held each Sunday at the church.

 Honoraria and Fees